-The Estates, Health and Safety Committee's purpose is to provide a forum for discussion and action, making recommendations to the Executive Principal and the Board of Trustees to develop and maintain safe, pleasant and functional buildings, physical and ICT infrastructure and environment, which in turn forms part of an outstanding educational facility for pupil, parents, staff members and visitors alike.
+The Estates, Health and Safety Committee is also a sub-committee of the main Board of Trustees.
+Its purpose is to provide a forum for discussion and action, making recommendations to the Principal and the Board of Trustees to develop and maintain safe, pleasant and functional buildings, physical and ICT infrastructure and environment, which in turn forms part of an outstanding educational facility for public, parents, staff members and visitors alike.